roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The single whacks didn't feel as biting anymore.
 Instead, each blow added to the glowing in her chest.
 This fire gnawed at her but also ignited an arousing warmth that spread from her tits all over her body.

  Vanessa was flushed with sweat from bucking so wildly on Stanton's cock.
 He hadn't cum yet.
 Although she was giving her poor sphincter and tight ass chute a wrecking workout, he held out longer than Vanessa had expected.
-Report_Story #4